Welcome to akYtec!

 The device has a 2-line 32-character LCD display.
 A real-time clock and up to 2 RS485 interfaces for connection to Modbus networks are available.
 The relay can be expanded with additional I/O-Modules (for example, our modules of Mx110 series).

-The PR200 is programmed in the easy to use akYtec ALP software (available free of charge) using standard FBD programming language (IEC 61131-3).
+Compact-PLC PR200 is programmed in the easy to use akYtec ALP software (available free of charge) using standard FBD programming language (IEC 61131-3).
 This software offers a library of many function macros and also allows creating your own macros.
 In addition, there are also available simulation mode and a complete overview of resource usage.
 Once the application program is done, it can be transferred to the relay via mini-USB port on the device front panel.

 Other features of the programmable relay PR200 include: